What Is Insight? The Five Principles of Effective, Insight Definition

 2. Communicate the Dilemma

 A critical part of insight definition is understanding the barriers that are stopping consumers from achieving what they want to achieve with a given product, service or experience.
 Dilemmas occur around the territories of values, behaviors, needs, and desires.
 Look for strong emotions as they happen, when a consumer has a conflict, tension or discomfort.
 This is where you find those powerful insights that give you the opportunity to create an emotional bond with consumers.
-Having a well-crafted dilemma is essential to any insight statement, without it there is no problem to solve, and no latent need calling for a solution.
+Having a well-crafted dilemma is essential to any insight statement, without it there is no problem to solve, and no unmet need calling for a solution.

 3. Articulate the Why

-An insight statement is a discovery of understanding and needs to explain why something is happening the way it is.
+An insight statement is a discovery of understanding and the identification of unmet needs to explain why something is happening the way it is.
 It should be a concise synthesis of the observed behavior, a look at the activity and what is driving it.
 You must know the reason a consumer is behaving in a particular way, and why it is happening if you are to develop a product or service that can in some way augment the behavior or change it.
 It is critical step in figuring out how we can help consumers achieve their goals.

 4. Capture the Motivation

 Discovering the underlying motivations that drive people’s actions is fundamental to insight definition.
 End-users of a product or service are motivated to change by the tensions that exist in their lives.
-These manifest themselves as unfulfilled needs they need to fulfill to make a given tension disappear.
+These manifest themselves as unfulfilled needs they need to satisfy to make a given tension disappear.
 Look for tensions in four key areas: the physiological, the emotional, the cognitive and the environmental to inform your insight statements.
 Find the frustration that surrounds any given experience, and you will locate the core motivating factors.

 5. Envision the Ideal